Saint Thomas the Apostle

 Refusing to take anyone's word for it

-By the time the risen Jesus first appears to the disciples, Thomas isn't in the room — and when the others tell him afterward, he doesn't soften the terms of his disbelief at all: "Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe" (John 20:25, NIV).
+By the time the risen Jesus first appears to the disciples, Thomas isn't in the room — and when the others tell him afterward, he doesn't soften the terms of his disbelief at all: "Unless I see in his hands the print of the nails, and place my finger in the mark of the nails, and place my hand in his side, I will not believe" (John 20:25, RSV-CE).
 It's a strikingly specific demand, not vague skepticism — Thomas names exactly what would satisfy him, and nothing less.

 Caravaggio, "The Incredulity of Saint Thomas," c.
 1601-1602 — public domain.